CogappLabs/StoriiiesViewer/README.md

 #### Using a bundler

-1. Install the dependecy with `npm install --save @cogapp/storiiiesviewer`
+1. Install the dependecy with `npm install @cogapp/storiiiesviewer`
 2. Use `import StoriiiesViewer from '@cogapp/storiiiesviewer'` in your code to access the StoriiiesViewer constructor
 3. Depending on how your tooling handles importing CSS you might also be able to import the CSS file with `import @cogapp/storiiiesviewer/dist/storiiies-viewer.css` — but you could also use the method above, or copy the contents of the CSS file into your own src files.